 Honors Opportunity: No

-Prerequisites: Graduate of Yinghua Academy, or another 8th grade Chinese immersion program, or equivalent Chinese language skills.
+Prerequisites: Graduate of Yinghua Academy, or another 8th grade Chinese immersion program, or equivalent Chinese language skills, for the A course.
+Completion of the A course for the B course.